wdNaimur/wdNaimur/README.md

 - 🚀 [BulkNEST](https://bulknest.web.app/)
 - Buy Smart.
 Sell Bulk.

 **BulkNEST** is a B2B wholesale marketplace platform where suppliers and buyers connect to trade in bulk with ease.
-Users can explore categorized products, manage listings, and make secure transactions — all in one streamlined interface.
+Users can explore categorized products, manage listings — all in one streamlined interface.
 Whether you're scaling your supply or stocking your store, BulkNEST helps you buy smart and sell efficiently.